ocean-tracking-network/biologging_standardization/templates/fields/axes.md

+## Field Name
-# Axes
+Axes

 ## Definition
-Axes in which acceleration is logged
+Axes in which acceleration is logged.

 ## Format
 Categorical (combinations of x, y, and z)